MStarmans91/WORCDatabase/README.md

 i.e., those on the above mentioned eight datasets, simply import and run the ``run_experiment`` function from the ``run_experiments.py`` script.
 The *dataset* argument can be used to switch between the eight datasets.
-See the docstring of the function for further documentation.
+See the docstring of the function  or the *==help* option when running the function on the command line for further documentation.

 For the six public datasets as published in the Data in Brief paper, the data is directly fed from XNAT into WORC.
 For the two previously publicly published